apeschar/backhand/README.md

 Backhand
 ========

 This is a super-simple version of the `bcvi` tool.
+You'll need to have web.py
+installed:

+    sudo easy_install web.py

 The `server.py` script runs a HTTP server on the given port.
 This server responds to POST requests on /vi and runs Vim with the supplied `sftp://` URL.